Skip to navigation

 Businesses with less than 21 full-time employees and less than $5M in annual gross receipts or sales.

-A business is defined as a legal entity, which includes any corporation, limited liability company, family limited partnership, limited partnership and limited liability limited partnership that you own, or have any direct or indirect control of, regardless of whether the legal entity is currently active or conducting business of any kind.
+A business is defined as a legal entity, which includes any corporation, limited liability company, family limited partnership, and limited liability limited partnership that you own, or have any direct or indirect control of, regardless of whether the legal entity is currently active or conducting business of any kind.
 One who controls a legal entity under the current Act includes for corporations, shareholders, directors and officers, for limited liability companies, members and managers (and if the limited liability company has officers such as CEO, CFO, COO, President, Vice President, Secretary and/or Treasurer), and for limited partnerships, family limited partnerships, limited partnerships and limited liability limited partnerships, general and limited partners (and if the limited liability company has officers such as CEO, CFO, COO, President, Vice President, Secretary and/or Treasurer).

 Note that family limited liability companies created for estate planning purposes holding securities and passive assets are included in the definition above.